 Getting To Iceland

-Since both Icelandair and WOW air connect North America with Europe, they offer free Iceland stopover options for a few days.
+Icelandair offers free Iceland stopover options for a few days.
 This is perfect if you are already planning a trip somewhere to Europe, the USA, or Canada and want to add in 3 days in Iceland.
 This is what I did during my first visit and it was a great way to see Iceland with the added benefit of breaking up a trans-Atlantic flight.
 Of course, you can also just grab a flight to Iceland.
-That’s what I did with my mom when we found the seat sale.
 Since it’s only about 5 hours from Montreal (the closest major international airport to me), it makes for an easy long weekend trip which is what I did with my mom for a girls trip to Iceland.

 Getting Around Iceland

 If you are spending a lot of time in Iceland, then the best way to get around is by car.
 Renting a car really does offer the most freedom since there is no public transit system.
 However, since this guide is for 3 days in Iceland, I’m going to suggest day tours and shuttle buses over renting a car to take away some of the stress and maximize your Iceland stopover.

 There are regular shuttle buses between Reykjavik (the capital) and the main airport in Keflavik.
 It’s about 45 minutes to an hour and the buses will drop you off either at or very close to your accommodation.
 There are also shuttle buses to the Blue Lagoon as well as a number of tour companies offering day trips by bus or minivan to Iceland’s nearby attractions.